 Buprenorphine is a partial opioid agonist and antagonist drug that exhibits a unique pharmacology.
-Unlike traditional full-agonist drugs like heroin, buprenorphine is a partial-agonist at the μ-opioid receptor, where it displays a significantly lower intrinsic activity.4 That is to say, buprenorphine causes less euphoria, sedation, and analgesia than methadone, but it is nonetheless still able to attenuate withdrawal symptoms.4 This pharmacological property of buprenorphine alone allows it to confer major advantages over methadone for use as an opioid replacement therapy.
-Most notable, Suboxone has significantly lower abuse potential than methadone. **
+Unlike traditional full-agonist drugs like heroin, buprenorphine is a partial agonist at the μ-opioid receptor, where it displays a significantly lower intrinsic activity.4 That is to say, buprenorphine causes less euphoria, sedation, and analgesia than methadone, but it is nonetheless still able to attenuate withdrawal symptoms.4 This pharmacological property of buprenorphine alone allows it to confer major advantages over methadone for use as an opioid replacement therapy.
+Most notably, Suboxone has significantly lower abuse potential than methadone. **

 Buprenorphine’s Extra-Long Half-Life Allows for 72-Hour Dosing Intervals

 “The slow association/dissociation kinetics allow for 72-hour dosing intervals in buprenorphine treatment.”5 This presents a unique advantage over methadone, which requires daily dosing.
 In addition to there being no need to attend a clinic daily, multiple-day dosing intervals allow the patient greater freedom.
 However, this also inevitably means that greater quantities of drugs like Suboxone will be available for diversion, ending up in the illicit trade.